dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
-- focus on visualization/analysis/tooling for speech
-- phonetics & midi to singing
-	- basic sing
-	- tone features to tone spectrum

 - audiobro
 	- review existing tracks
 	- bassindaface / funky funky bass